mecid/mecid.github.io/_posts/2025-10-08-building-ai-features-using-foundation-models-streaming.md

 {% include friends.html %}

-We are already familiar with requesting and waiting for the results from Foundation models.
+We are already familiar with requesting and waiting for the results from Foundation Models.
 However, there are examples where we require real-time experience, where the intermediate output is displayed while the model is processing.

 ```swift
 mport FoundationModels